batmanalien/windows_service_for_python/README.md

 Using the win32serviceutil.ServiceFramewok and implement above these function.
 Note that the keyword **\_svc_name\_**, **\_svc_display_name\_** and **_svc_description\_** is the windwos service keyword.
 To explain below

-* \_svc_name\_ : It's a name for Windows Service Name, this name could be the same name of the Class Name, or could not, for example, the Class Name is MyService, the svc_name could be the same (MyService) or other name (KennySrv).
+* \_svc_name\_ : It's a name for Windows Service Name, this name could be the same name of the Class Name, or could not, for example, the Class Name is MyService, the svc_name could be the same (MyService) or other name (MasonSrv).
 The important thing is, when load the service into the windows, we must be to use the srv_name, not class name!
 * \_svc_display_name\_ : When service is loaded, Windows service manager will show this **display name**
 * \_svc_description_ : It's just a description and will be put the note.